How can I apply for benefits?

-A: If you become unemployed again and wish to file for benefits, go online to neworks.nebraska.gov and reopen your claim during the first week your job has ended or your employer has reduced your work hours.
-If you need assistance, call the Claims Center at 855-995-8863.
-You will not be able to file a weekly claim for benefits until you reopen your claim.
+If you become unemployed again within the same benefit year as your original claim, reopen your claim in NEworks using the "File A Claim" link during the first week your job has ended or your employer has reduced your work hours.
+You will not be able to file a weekly claim until you've reopened your claim.

 Can I file a claim if I worked for the federal government or military?